In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 So the question is:

-How do you write something that keep people on your website, for as long as possible?
+How do you write something that keeps people on your website, for as long as possible?

 Here I share with you 3 very simple yet effective techniques.